swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 * Country: This returns a list of all Instructors who are in that country.
 It does not continue to any proximate countries.
 * Latitude and Longitude: Like the *Airport* search, this begins with people whose listed airport is closest to that latitude and longitude, and then continues reaching farther out.
 * Badges: Selecting more than one Instructor badge will return a list of Instructors who have *any* of those badges.
 If no badge is selected, the search will return unbadged Persons.
-* *Was helper at least once before*, *Was organizer at least once before*, *Is an in-progress instructor trainee* are based on AMY's current records
+* *Was helper at least once before*, *Was organiser at least once before*, *Is an in-progress instructor trainee* are based on AMY's current records
 * *Languages*, *Gender*, and *Lessons* come from the Person record for that individual.

 #### Searching for Events